By the Shores of Time

 “Celeste,” Gabriel looked over his shoulder.
 “You’re gonna be okay?”

-She nodded before seeing him off as the door closed quietly.
+She nodded before seeing him off.
+She watched the door close quietly.
 Alex’s shallow breathing let out the wafting whiskey scent.
-She did her best to hide her disdain for the repulsive scent.
-Her hands found a weak Johnny’s hand, finding a weak pulse.
-Sweat glazed his skin as his increasing fever, leaving her baffled by his deterioration.
+She did her best to hide her disdain.
+Johnny’s hand gently held hers.
+His pulse had become much weaker.
+Sweat glazed his body and drenched the sheets beneath his body.
+The infections had spread throughout his body much faster than she could’ve imagined.
 Alex pulled his seat forward while she focused on trying to stabilize him.
+He tried to reach for her thigh in the midst of her actions.

-“What are you doing?” she shoved him away.
+“What are you doing?”
+Celeste shoved him away.
+She flinched when she saw his grimace.

 “Hey, easy there!
 I just miss—”

 “Ah, there you go!
-Pretending like you care.
+Pretending like you give a shit.
 You never let up with your act, do you?”

 “You had no problem dropping me after meeting up with the others.”